945 Madison Avenue: Early years

-Expansion proposals
+Late 1970s to late 1990s

-The institution grappled with space problems for decades, prompting several satellite museums and exhibition spaces in the 1970s and 1980s.
+The institution grappled with space constraints for decades, prompting several satellite museums and exhibition spaces in the 1970s and 1980s.
 The Whitney considered a significant number of expansion proposals for the Breuer Building, an unusual proportion versus what was actually built.
-Five different architects (including three Pritzker Prize winners) provided a total of eight proposals; only one modest design was actually built.
+Five different architects (including three Pritzker Prize winners) provided a total of eight proposals, of which only one modest design was actually built.
 The expansions were prompted by growing crowds in recent years.
 The building was believed to function well with 1,000 visitors per day, though would reach three to five thousand on busier days.
-The Whitney thus acquired five brownstone buildings south to 74th Street, and had Breuer design knockout panels in the outer walls at each floor, with plans for eventual expansion.
+The Whitney thus acquired five brownstone buildings to the south, extending to 74th Street, and had Breuer design knockout panels in the outer walls at each floor, with plans for eventual expansion.

 In 1978, the Whitney's trustees considered a 35-story tower expansion to the building's south, amid plans for MoMA's museum-condominium "Museum Tower".
 The plan would let Italian developers create a luxury mixed-use tower with Whitney galleries on its lower floors.
 The proposed high-tech design was created by the British Norman Foster Associates and Derek Walker Associates.
 The project was cancelled when it was pointed out that height restrictions would make the mixed-use development unprofitable.
 The next expansion proposal was by Michael Graves, first announced in 1981, three months after Breuer's death.
 The first proposal came in May 1985, revised in 1987 and 1988.
-Graves' postmodern additions were heavily condemned for their bulk and for not harmonizing with the existing building.
+Graves's postmodern additions, contrasting sharply with the Breuer design, were heavily condemned for their bulk and for not harmonizing with the existing building.

 The first polarizing proposal was met with a petition against the design, signed by I.M.
 Pei, Isamu Noguchi, and about 600 other art and architecture professionals.
 Breuer's wife Constance and his architect partner Hamilton Smith also weighed in against the design, preferring Breuer's work be torn down.
 Certain critics prompted the Whitney's board to request the 1987 revision, and his final revision was also disliked.
 His main advocate, director Thomas Armstrong III, resigned in 1990 before the third revision's approval process had begun.